MichaelFedora/tiny-deno/README.md

-  sessionExpTime: number; // how much time (in ms) for the sessions to expire whitelist?: string[]; // a white list of usernames to allow }
+  sessionExpTime: number; // how much time (in ms) for the sessions to expire whitelist?: string[]; // a white list of usernames to allow serverName?: string; // the name of the server to be used in tokens -- defaults to "tiny" }
 ```